Continue to site >

 The Fund intends to continuously maintain indirect exposure to each Underlying ETP through the use of options contracts.
 As the options contracts it holds are exercised or expire it may enter into new options contracts, a practice referred to as “rolling.”
 The Fund’s practice of rolling options may result in high portfolio turnover.

-The Fund will seek to provide monthly income in the form of cash distributions.
-The Fund will seek to generate such income in the following ways:
+The Fund will seek to provide weekly cash distributions.
+The Fund will seek to generate such distributions in the following ways:

-Writing (selling) call option contracts on each Underlying ETP as described above.
-The income comes mainly from the option premiums received from these option sales.
+Writing (selling) call option contracts on each Underlying ETP as described above to generate options premiums.
 A premium, in this context, refers to the price the option buyer pays to the option seller (the Fund) for the rights granted by the option.
 The amount of these premiums is largely affected by the fluctuations in share prices of the Underlying ETP.
-However, other elements like interest rates can also influence the income level.
+However, other elements like interest rates can also influence the level of premiums.

 Investing in short-term U.S. Treasury securities.
 The income generated by such securities will be influenced by interest rates at the time of investment.